pgThiago/pgThiago/README.md

 <p>
-  Lately, I'm focusing on learning JavaScript technologies like React && React Native && Node.js, because my goal is to be a full stack developer.
+  Lately, I'm focusing on learning JavaScript technologies like React && React Native && Node.js since my goal is to be a full stack developer.
 </p>